 Types of Brokers

-Forex brokers apply different models to their business.
-Depending on how they connect traders to liquidity providers, brokers can be either dealing desk or non-dealing desk.
+Forex brokers apply different models to their businesses.
+Depending on how they connect traders to liquidity providers, brokers can be either dealing desks or non-dealing desks.

 Dealing Desk Brokers